What is Kaya?

 My question isn't on this list

 Kaya is a free, global learning platform for the humanitarian sector brought to you by the Humanitarian Leadership Academy.
 Here you will find both online and in-person learning opportunities relating to a broad range of topics, from the humanitarian essentials, to technical and programmatic areas, to personal and professional development.
 If it's your first time on Kaya, then check out the Quick Start Guide.
 From there, you can navigate the full course catalogue here, and find out more about the platform here.

 The Humanitarian Leadership Academy’s mission is to enable people to prepare for, respond to and recover from crises in their own countries.
 To achieve this, the Academy acts as a catalyst for the improved quality, accessibility and sustainability of learning.
 We aim to systematically remove barriers to learning opportunities, thereby democratising access to essential knowledge and skills, so that humanitarian work is more effective, immediate, and local – saving lives and safeguarding livelihoods as a result.
 Central to the achievement of this mission is our global learning platform, Kaya, through which we provide free learning opportunities to individuals, as well as a range of products and services to organisations that we partner with.

 All courses on Kaya are completely free, unless it specifically says otherwise – you will be able to find any cost information on the summary page of each course.
 To join Kaya courses you will need to create an account, which you can do so for free here.

-Currently Kaya is available in English, French, Arabic and Spanish as main platform languages, but you can find courses in many other languages.
+Currently Kaya is available in English, Spanish, French and Arabic as main platform languages, but you can find courses in many other languages.
 Check out the full course catalogue here, and filter by ‘language’.